foobnix/foobnix.github.io/_posts/blog/2/2013-12-10-foobnix-new-site-en.md

 Guide for formatting text site [http://daringfireball.net/projects/markdown/basics](http://daringfireball.net/projects/markdown/basics)

-We are actively working on a new version of the <b>player 3.0</b> rewriting it on GKT 3
+We are actively working on a new version of the <b>player 3.0</b> rewriting it on GTK 3

 You can install it from sources [https://github.com/foobnix/foobnix](https://github.com/foobnix/foobnix)